frbird/tappecue-prometheus/README.md

 This is built to use a single TCP session when an active session is found so there shouldn't be too much load when checking for probe data often.

-You could simply run the file "tappecue-monitor.py" on your local machine but the better way is to run it as a docker container.
-I don't have this on a public repo yet so you'll have to build the container yourself until then.
+You could simply run the file "tappecue-monitor.py" on your local machine but the better way is to run the container.

-If you do decide to just run the script without a container be sure to install the Python requirements.
+If you decide to just run the script without a container be sure to install the Python requirements.

 ```sh
 pip install -r requirements.txt